 - in addition, for Editorially Judged Competitions only, that by submitting an entry the entrant accepts that Channel 4 may use and/or exploit the entrant's submission as set out in the terms & conditions (although Channel 4 is under no obligation to do this) and details of any intended use;

-- any minimum age requirement together with other eligibility criteria not already set out in the Competition/Vote terms & conditions (e.g. if the Competition is only open to UK residents or if there is a limit on the number of entries that differs from the standard terms & conditions).
-Please note that there should be an exceptional editorial reason for opening up your competition to under 16’s and you must ensure that anyone that handles the data must have been DBS checked where appropriate.
+- any minimum age requirement together with other eligibility criteria not already set out in the Competition/Vote terms & conditions (e.g. if the Competition is only open to UK residents or if there is a limit on the number of entries that differs from the standard Terms & Conditions).
+Please note that there would need to be an exceptional editorial reason for opening up your competition to under-16s and this must be discussed in advance with the AIM.
+At a minimum anyone who handles the data must have been DBS checked where appropriate.

 Capturing entrants’ details

 - All entries and entrant details must be captured by Channel 4 instantaneously and automatically in a secure file (CSV file for Simple Competitions and Votes, and appropriate secure storage for Editorially Judged Competitions) and you must make sure the file only contains details of entries submitted while the Competition/Vote is open (you should use the time/date stamp functionality for CSV files).
 A Channel 4 person must be responsible for downloading the competition CSV file in order to select winners.
-For competitions hosted by third parties they may need to download the data themselves and securely pass it to Channel 4 for winner selection via Channel 4’s SFTP.
+For competitions hosted by third parties they may need to download the data themselves and securely pass it to Channel 4 via Channel 4’s SFTP for winner selection.

-- The file should only be accessible by those people within Channel 4 who are responsible for running the Competition/Vote and needs to be saved in the competition folder in the ‘S’ drive.
-Processes should be in place to deal with submissions for creative Competitions which are in physical form.
+- The file should only be accessible by those people within Channel 4 who are responsible for running the Competition/Vote.
+Processes should be in place to deal with submissions for creative Competitions that are in physical form.

 - If there is a problem when an entrant is submitting an entry or after the entrant has submitted an entry (e.g. the entry may be lost), the entrant should receive an error message so they know their entry may not have been submitted properly and can try again.

 - The systems used for Competitions/Votes must be robust so you can be confident they will not crash (e.g. part way through answering questions).
 You should also be able to check, so far as is reasonably possible, that entrants are complying with Competition/Vote rules (e.g. people have not used hacks to submit multiple entries for votes or competitions).
-The use of CAPTCHA (Completely Automated Public Turing Test To Tell Computers and Humans Apart) when setting up your competition will prevent spam entries by asking all entrants to input the code/distorted text that they see on-screen.
-You should find the default setting for this is ‘on’ in Teamsite.
-If it is not, you will need to tick the relevant box to enable CAPTCHA.
+Where enabled, the use of CAPTCHA (Completely Automated Public Turing Test To Tell Computers and Humans Apart) when setting up your competition will prevent spam entries by asking all entrants to input the code/distorted text that they see on-screen.

 - Appropriate back-up systems should be in place to enable Channel 4 to access the entries and entrant details in the event that the "master" file becomes inaccessible or corrupted.
 To the extent the back-up service is being undertaken by Channel 4’s online technical support providers for Form-To-Text Competitions, you should ensure the relevant back-up provisions have been implemented.